Overview for Setting up Foreign Owned Subsidiary in India

 - Funding of a wholly owned subsidiary can be made in the form of share capital and loan.

-How To Incorporate A Wholly Foreign Owned Subsidiary
+Process to Incorporate A Wholly Foreign Owned Subsidiary in India

 In order to incorporate a wholly foreign owned subsidiary, one has to follow below mentioned procedures:

 Step 1 - Obtain Directors Identification Number

 The very first in incorporating a wholly owned subsidiary is to obtain Director Identification Number for its directors.
 The application for the same can be submitted online on the portal of Ministry of Corporate Affairs, which is later approved by the DIN Cell of the Ministry of Corporate Affairs.
 To obtain Directors Identification Number, one has to fill up form DIR 3 along with the scan copies of following documents:

 - A valid residential proof